jisaacks/GitGutter/README.md

 #### Is git working?

-The most common reason for the icons to not show up is likely a problem with GitGutter finding the `git` executable on [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
+The most common reasons for the icons to not show up are:

+- GitGutter can't find the `git` executable on [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
+- On Mac OS the "Xcode/iOS license" needs to be aggreed to make git work.

 To check, whether git is found and working properly ...

-1. Open the command palette (<kbd>Ctrl+Shift+P</kbd> for Windows/Linux, <kbd>Cmd+Shift+P</kbd> for Mac)
+1. Open the command palette (<kbd>Ctrl+Shift+P</kbd> for Windows/Linux, <kbd>Cmd+Shift+P</kbd> for Mac OS)
 2. Search for _GitGutter: Support Info_ and hit <kbd>Enter</kbd>.

 An dialog is displayed with version information of Sublime Text and all packages being used by GitGutter.

 If git was found on [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) and is working properly, the dialog contains a line like _git version 2.10.0.windows.1_.
 Otherwise some more detailed information about the reason for git not to work may be found in the console window, then.
+If not try again with `"debug": true` added to the GitGutter settings.

 #### Git works in shell but is not found by GitGutter!

-Some operating systems (especially OSX) may not run Sublime Text within the login shell.
+Some operating systems (especially Mac OS) may not run Sublime Text within the login shell.
 As a result Sublime Text and all its packages don't have access to some of the user's environment variables including the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) to git.

 In some cases the package providing git, simply required some user confirmation due to license changes and thus simply refuses to run git.